 But I have seen and heard the stories of so many foreigners – Westerners mainly – that end up in Thailand with no clue of what to expect, thinking it will be a breeze, and then end up quitting the next day or next week, so I think this is an issue that needs to be addressed.
 Most people that have had bad experiences teaching abroad end up not sharing them, so that can give the impression that everything is just great and there are not many challenges.

 When deciding on a life-changing move like this that will cost you a lot of effort and quite some money as well, I believe it’s always best to look at this from different sides and understand the challenges ahead.
 Thus, take into consideration all the information above, so that you can evaluate if teaching in Thailand is really for you and make an informed decision.

-Tagged: Jobs, Teaching English, Thailand, Topic Teaching English Thailand, Travels, Working in Thailand
+Tagged: Jobs, Living in Thailand, Teaching English, Thailand, Topic Teaching English Thailand, Topic Working and Living in Thailand, Travels, Working in Thailand